The Pain Of Overspending Money Is Very Real and How To Avoid It

 Many people tend to use debit cards to combat this buy now pay later trap with little success.

-Did you know you can still experience the pain of overspending even when you have a whole lot of money in the bank to cover the cost?
+Did you know you can still experience the pain of overspending even when you have a lot of money in the bank to cover the cost?
 Research shows that people spend more when using credit and debit cards alike.

 .